Quick Legal Facts

 A prohibition on the possession or sale of any “switchblade” knife having a blade more than three (3) inches in length has existed in Vermont since 1959.
 The term “switchblade” is not defined.
 No reported appeal level cases in Vermont address § 4013.
 Zip guns; switchblade knives.

-The American Knife & Tool Institute (AKTI) supported HB 124 in the 2019-2020 legislative session.
+The American Knife & Tool Institute (AKTI) supports H 201 as recently introduced in the 2021-2022 legislative session.
 The proposed bill would remove the existing restriction.
-AKTI will continue to advocate for the removal of this improvident restriction.
+AKTI will continue to advocate for the removal of the automatic knife restriction.

 13 V.S.A. § 1021.
 Definitions provides the following definition for “deadly weapon.”

 “Deadly weapon” means any firearm, or other weapon, device, instrument, material, or substance, whether animate or inanimate that in the manner it is used or is intended to be used is known to be capable of producing death or serious bodily injury.

 “Deadly weapon” is used interchangeably with “dangerous weapon” in Chapter 85 captioned Weapons of the Vermont Crime Code.
 In the case of State v.
 Kuzawski, 118 A3d.
 62 (2017) a conviction in which the deadly weapon was a box cutter was upheld on appeal to the Vermont Supreme Court.